Characterization of threshold functions: state of the art, some new contributions and open problems: Open problems

+By an exhaustive enumeration we have checked Conjecture~\ref{Ct3r2} up to $n=20$ voters.
 From the previous results it is not clear whether a small number of types or shift-minimal winning coalition types allows to restrict the check of $m$-trade robustness to a finite $m$.

 \begin{question} For which values of $t$ does a sequence $G_k$ of complete simple games with $t$ types of voters exist such that $G_k$ is $k$-trade robust but not $(k+1)$-trade robust for all $k\ge 2$? \end{question}